 The Compensation Committee periodically consults with the Segal Group ("Segal"), formerly Sibson Consulting, an independent firm that specializes in benefits and compensation, with respect to the structure and competitiveness of the Company's executive compensation program compared to its proxy peer group.
 The Compensation Committee has assessed Segal's independence, and has concluded that no conflict of interest exists with respect to the services that it performs.

-In February 2022, the Compensation Committee engaged Segal to review Mr. Kanter's base salary and total direct compensation in connection with the amendment of Mr. Kanter's employment agreement with the Company, as further described below under "Amended Employment Agreement with Mr. Kanter."
+In February 2022, the Compensation Committee engaged Segal to review Mr. Kanter's base salary and total direct compensation in connection with the amendment of Mr. Kanter's employment agreement with the Company, as further described below under "Employment Agreement - Harvey S. Kanter, Chief Executive Officer and Director."
 Based on market insights from Segal, including information derived from published surveys on CEO compensation in retail companies with annual revenues of up to \$500 million and trends in CEO compensation, the Compensation Committee approved an increase in Mr. Kanter's annual base salary from \$735,000 to \$850,000.

-Fiscal 2021 Target Compensation
+Fiscal 2022 Target Compensation

 CEO Compensation.
 The Compensation Committee is responsible for determining the target compensation of our CEO.
-Working with Segal, the Compensation Committee compared each element of the CEO's Direct Compensation (base salary, annual incentive plan and long-term incentive compensation) to published survey data and data from the Company's peer group.
-The Compensation Committee's objective is that total target compensation should approximate the median target compensation of the Company's peer group.
-In developing the compensation package for our CEO, the Compensation Committee placed additional emphasis on performance pay by increasing the participation rate in the long-term incentive plan.
-In addition, as part of his compensation package in fiscal 2019 when he joined the Company, Mr. Kanter received a sign-on performance stock unit award ("PSU") tied directly to the Company's stock price.
+With respect to setting 2022 target compensation, working with Segal, the Compensation Committee compared each element of the CEO's Direct Compensation to published survey data and data from the Company's peer group.
+The Compensation Committee's objective was that total target compensation should approximate the median target compensation of the Company's compensation peer group.

 Other Named Executive Officers.
 Our CEO is primarily responsible for recommending the compensation paid to our other Named Executive Officers, subject to the review and approval of the Compensation Committee.
 Our other Named Executive Officers are provided with a competitive base salary and an opportunity to earn performance awards each year, which are driven by our overall financial targets.
 Compensation to our other Named Executive Officers was most recently reviewed by Segal in May 2019, at which time Segal reported that such compensation was within the median (or 50% percentile) of the Company's then proxy peer group.
-See "Compensation Components and Fiscal 2021 Compensation Decisions".
+See "Compensation Components and Fiscal 2022 Compensation Decisions."